 A stablecoin is a term used to describe a category of cryptocurrencies that are pegged to the value of a fiat currency, such as the U.S. dollar, to maintain a steady value in the volatile world of cryptocurrencies.
 In other words, a stablecoin pegged to the U.S. dollar is designed to maintain a price of $1.

 There are a few different types of stablecoins, including algorithmic stablecoins, cryptocurrency-backed stablecoins and fiat-backed stablecoins.
 A fiat-backed stablecoin simply means a government-issued currency like the U.S. dollar backs the stablecoin itself.
-In this article, we’ll focus on fiat-backed stablecoins and how they work.
+In this article, we’ll focus on fiat-backed stablecoins and how they are meant to work, as well as why they sometimes don't.

 What are stablecoins?